Dysprosium Oxalate

 Dysprosium oxalate exist as decahydrate normally, which is white crystal.
 It is insoluble in water.
 Dysprosium(III) oxalate decahydrate lose one water molecular at 40℃.
 Dysprosium nitrate is the raw material.

-Dy2(C2O4)3 is a rare earth compound widely recognized for its role as a precursor in the synthesis of high-performance materials.
+Dy2(C2O4)3 is a rare earth compound.
+It widely works as a precursor in the synthesis of high-performance materials.
 Its chemical stability and reactivity make it a vital component in industries ranging from electronics to energy storage.
 With growing demand for dysprosium-based materials, Dy2(C2O4)3 is increasely utilized in cutting-edge technological applications.

 Dysprosium Oxalate